Bedok Reservoir Park dotted with termite mounds - once a sand quarry

 Bedok Reservoir is located in the eastern part of Singapore, close to Bedok North and Tampines West so especially great for those living in these housing estates.
-Bedok Reservoir is also linked to other parks such as Pasir Ris Park and Tampines Eco Park via the Park Connector Network or PCN so you can cycle or walk between parks.
+It is also located right behind Temasek Polytechnic thus a boon to those studying there with nature and sea-sports right by their side.
+Bedok Reservoir is also linked to other parks in the Eastern Corridor such as Pasir Ris Park and Tampines Eco Park via the Park Connector Network or PCN for short so you can cycle or walk between these various parks.
+The Eastern Corridor include the Siglap Park Connector.
 Nature is bountiful in Bedok Reservoir Park.
-As you enter you will be greeted with the purplish Cape plumbago and within the park there are massive Tiger Orchids.
-Tiger orchids only bloom once a year around July and for about two months only till around September.
-The good news is these massive flowers are found in many parks in Singapore including Pasir Ris Park and MacRitchie Reservoir Park, not just at National Orchid Garden.

 Bedok Reservoir and boardwalk